In this tutorial I explain how to install a top cap, install the board on board cedar fence pickets, as well as add the outside trim.

 After I got done with an entire side of pickets, I would wrap around to the next side and repeat.
 It roughly took an entire day per side to picket.

 Finally, after all the pickets were installed I moved on to the quickest step of the entire project!
 Adding the trim on the frontside.
 This trim is made from a simple 1”x3” and butts directly against the top cap and covers the dog ears of the pickets.
 Again, this isn’t required but I do think it gives the fence a very nice uniform look.
 I attached the trim using 4 or 5 nails per 8’ joint and I left the ends at straight cut and butted the boards against one another.

 Annnnd that’s where I have to stop this week.
 I originally planned to include the boxes in this tutorial but they ended up taking up a lot of time and I want to be able to go into full detail on how I installed them.
-If your’e still on board with this project, head over to PART 3 where I go into detail about the installation of the boxes around the steel posts, the trim to pretty them up, as well as making a gate.
+If you’re still on board with this project, head over to part 3 of building a fence with a gate where I go into detail about the installation of the boxes around the steel posts, the trim to pretty them up, as well as making a gate.

 If you liked this project and want to stay up to date with what I’m building, then be sure to sign up for my email newsletter and you’ll get an email when I post something new.
 See you soon!

 *Disclosure: Some links in this email are affiliate links meaning, I may get a commission if you make a purchase.
 Thanks for your support in this way!